 Here we study how the maximum domination value is related to the skyline cardinality of the data set.
 Figure 2 reveals this relationship.

-Let p be the item of the data set with the maximum domination value.
-A first important property is that p is definitely a skyline point.
-This was first proved in [2] for any monotone ranking function over the data set, and also shown in [12, 13] for the top-1 item in top-k dominating queries.
-Moreover, p dominates most of the items lying in the marked area.
-This area is called the domination area of p.
-No other point dominates more items than p does.
+Let p be the item with the maximum domination value.
+A first important property is that p is definitely a skyline item.
+This was first proved in [2] for any monotone ranking function over the data set, and also shown in [18, 19] for the top-1 item in top-k dominating queries.

+Moreover, p dominates all items lying in the marked area.
+This area is called the domination area of item p.
+No other item dominates more items than p does.
 Let dom be the exact domination value of p, which is the number of all items that lie in its domination area (i.e., the maximum domination value of the data set).
 On the other hand, the skyline items are the items that lie in the dotted line.
 Let s be the number of the skyline items (i.e., the skyline cardinality).